-School Social Workers also function as provincially mandated Attendance Counselors who do inquiries into students who are habitually absent from school and follow up with Prolonged Absence Referrals .
-As Attendance Counselling is a mandated service, no consent is required It is always best to see if families and students are willing to consent to Social Work service first before making an Attendance Inquiry referral. .Child and Youth Counselors (CYCs) CYCs in the Halton District School Board have post-secondary training at the College or University (BA) level.
+School Social Workers also function as provincially mandated Attendance Counselors who do inquiries into students who are habitually absent from school and follow up with Prolonged Absence Referrals.
+As Attendance Counselling is a mandated service, no consent is required.
+It is always best to see if families and students are willing to consent to Social Work service first before making an Attendance Inquiry referral.

+v) Child and Youth Counselors (CYCs)

+CYCs in the Halton District School Board have post-secondary training at the College or University (BA) level.
 CYCs require a Child and Youth Counsellor Diploma or degree in Child and Youth Care.

 CYCs work as a collaborative member of the school community to proactively support students and/or support skill development when behavioural and/or social-emotional needs are negatively impacting students' functioning at school.
 CYCs may provide specific whole class programs/services, groups or individual support.
 CYCs can be consulted in the development of behaviour and safety plans.
 CYCs also refer and collaborate with community agencies and providers.
-CYCs provide this support whether assigned to a school, Behaviour Resource Class, and Gary Allan programs.

-Requests for CYC services are generated through the School Resource Team (with the exception of requests for classwide programs/services).Informed parental/guardian consent for students under the age of 18 is obtained for involvement of the CYC when they are providing individual or small group support.
+Requests for CYC services are generated through the School Resource Team (with the exception of requests for classwide programs/services).
+Informed parent/guardian consent for students under the age of 18 is obtained for involvement of the CYC when they are providing individual or small group support.

-Student Well Being Indigenous Equity Human Rights Team (SWB-IEHR)
+vi) Student Well Being Indigenous Equity Human Rights Team (SWB-IEHR)

-The SWB IEHR is committed to lifting, centering, and affirming the identities of Black, Indigenous, racialized, 2S/LGBTQIA+ students with diverse and interesting backgrounds within HDSB.
+The SWB IEHR is committed to lifting, centering, and affirming the identities of Black, Indigenous, racialized, 2S/LGBTQIA+ students with diverse backgrounds within HDSB.
 The team acknowledges that students with the lived experience and intersectionalities of being Indigenous, Black, Racialized and 2S/LGBTQIA+ face historical and ongoing experiences of bias, feelings of isolation, not belonging and harm.
 This has had an impact on the mental health of students within these communities.